-Three years ago, Denham launched his own Amsterdam-based label.
-From the start, Denham The Jeanmaker (with a pair of scissors as the brand icon) has distinguished itself by targeting the upper segment of the luxury jeans market.
-Customers can customise many aspects of their jeans, and only the best denim from Japan and Italy is used.
+Eventually, he launched his own Amsterdam-based label, DENHAM the Jeanmaker.
+From the start, it has distinguished itself by targeting the upper segment of the luxury jeans market.
+Shoppers can customise many aspects of their jeans, and only the best Italian and Japanese denim is used.